Get insider access

 22 cd/m²

 The Dell AW3423DW has alright SDR peak brightness.
-It doesn't get bright enough to fight a ton of glare, but it isn't an issue if you have some lights around, either.
-Luckily, it maintains the brightness consistent across different scenes, which is uncommon for an OLED to do as OLEDs usually get dimmer with larger areas.
-These results are from the 'Custom Color' Preset Mode with the Brightness at its max after calibration.
+It doesn't get bright enough to fight a ton of glare from bright sources, but it isn't an issue if you have some lights around, either.
+Luckily, it maintains the brightness consistent across different content.
+These results are from after calibration in the 'Custom Color' Preset Mode with the Brightness at its max.

 7.1